Los Angeles Whistleblower Attorney

-A past or present employee can obtain substantial monetary or personal rewards by reporting a company that has cheated the federal government through the False Claims Act.
-Under this federal law—or a corresponding California law for when a company is cheating the state government—the “whistleblower” may receive up to a third of any monetary value the government recovers from the company.
-The two requirements of the False Claims Act are that the government suffered from financial loss and that the whistleblower is the first to report it.
+Under the False Claims Act, a past or present employee can obtain substantial monetary compensation by reporting a company that has cheated the federal government.
+If a “whistleblower” proves that a company is defrauding federal and state law, they may receive up to a third of any monetary value the government recovers from the company.
+The two requirements of the False Claims Act are that the government suffered from financial loss, and that the whistleblower is the first to report it.

-To schedule a free case evaluation with a Los Angeles employment attorney, just fill out our online form!
+To schedule a free case evaluation with a Los Angeles attorney, fill out our online form!

-The following examples of False Claims Act cases occurred this year and include the amounts the government recovered:
+The following examples of False Claims Act cases occurred recently, which include the amounts the government recovered:

-Because of the very substantial rewards and the “first to report” requirement, you should contact an experienced employment law attorney as soon as you can.
-If you wait, someone else can make the claim and not include you.
+Since there are substantial rewards for the “first to report” a fraud, you should contact an experienced attorney as soon as you can.
+If you wait, someone else can make a claim and not include you.

 If you have questions about laws that protect whistleblowers or how you can report a company in Los Angeles, contact Alan Burton Newman, PLC today!